 Since 2016, Thomas has also been professionally involved with productions for both repertoire ensembles as well as touring companies.
 These include the Festival d’Aix-en-Provence, the Volksbühne Berlin, the Münchner Kammerspiele, the Dutch National Opera, Theater Rotterdam, Opera2Day, Holland Festival, Teatro dell’Opera Roma and La Monnaie/De Munt in Bruxelles.
-Here, Thomas worked with many established artists such as Peter Sellars, William Kentridge, Lena Newton, Wolfgang Gussmann, Susana Mendoza, Pierre Audi, Urs Schönebaum, Sabine Theunissen.
+Here, Thomas worked with artists such as Peter Sellars, William Kentridge, Lena Newton, Wolfgang Gussmann, Susana Mendoza, Pierre Audi, Urs Schönebaum & Sabine Theunissen.

-In 2018, Thomas was nominated for the Harry Wich Stipendium for Scenography.
-He was rewarded by the Prins Bernhard Cultuurfonds for his portfolio, calling his work philosophical and poetic, experimental, boundless and grand.
+In 2018, Thomas was nominated for the Harry Wich Stipendium for Scenography and was rewarded by the Prins Bernhard Cultuurfonds for his portfolio, who described his work as philosophical, poetic, experimental, boundless and grand.

-Currently Thomas is working on a new production for La Monnaie / De Munt set to premiere in march 2021, as well as experimenting with a new way to experience musical theatre with VR.
+Currently, Thomas is working on new productions premiering in 2021 at La Monnaie / De Munt and Festival d’Aix-en-Provence, as well as a new opera in VR.

-For more information, questions or inquiries please contact firstname.lastname@example.org, or click here for a CV
+For more information, questions or inquiries please contact firstname.lastname@example.org.